DezMonT765/yii2-advanced-template-rbac/README.md

 When you register the first user in the system, his role is set to `user` by default.
 Notice that `user` have no access to backend, so you'll have to change his role to `admin` or `super_admin` in the DB manually.
-Once, you enter the backend, you will see a simple but powerful user-management page where you can CRUD users, as you wish.
+Once, you enter the backend, you will see a simple but powerful user-management page where you can CRUD users, as you wish.Also there you can find Manage Email Templates page, where you can create your own email templates, and then simply use it, like static email templates:

+    Yii:$app->mailer->composer('your_email_template_name',$params) .

+See "email-verification" template for example .